Byte Bot

 Beyond the core benchmarks, both models ship with significant new features:

-The "Dev Team" mode is now confirmed.
-A Manager Agent (Sonnet 5) analyzes your high-level goal and spawns specialized sub-agents (Backend, QA, Infrastructure) that work simultaneously on different files.
-If agents propose conflicting changes, the Manager reconciles the logic before presenting the final PR.
+Sonnet 4.6 supports multi-agent coding workflows where a Manager Agent analyzes your high-level goal and spawns specialized sub-agents (Backend, QA, Infrastructure) that work simultaneously on different files.
 This is separate from Opus 4.6's Agent Teams, which take a more general approach to parallel task coordination.

 Current Status

-• Opus 4.6 officially released: Launched Feb 5 with Agent Teams, 1M context, PowerPoint integration, and GitHub Copilot support
+• Opus 4.6 released Feb 5: Agent Teams, 1M context, PowerPoint integration, and GitHub Copilot support

-• 1M context confirmed: Both Sonnet 5 and Opus 4.6 now offer 1M token context windows
+• 1M context on both: Both Sonnet 4.6 and Opus 4.6 offer 1M token context windows

 Share this article